LippertComponents/ClientSalsify/NAMING-CONVENTION.md

 Most SKUs will come from an ERP and those SKUs need to be used.
 But sometimes they do not exist, either the product is still in R&D, a Base Product is needed to group the various variants, or special usage like making a product a category.
-If a follow the rules listed below.
+If a SKU is needed to be created follow the rules listed below.

 **General**